Skip to main content

 How Does Data Retention Affect My Privacy?

-An often-overlooked aspect of is the issue of data retention.
+An often-overlooked aspect of data privacy is the issue of data retention.
 Many wellness apps have vague or non-existent policies regarding how long they store your data.
 This means that even if you stop using an app, your sensitive health information may be stored indefinitely on the company’s servers.

 This long-term storage increases the risk of your data being compromised in a future data breach or being subject to a change in the company’s privacy policy.
 A truly privacy-focused service will have a clear data retention policy and provide a straightforward mechanism for you to request the deletion of your data.